Umersaeed81/File_Management_Operations/log/File_Management_Operations/File_Management_Operations.md

 - Efficient and provides a way to access file or directory metadata without making separate system calls.

+## Exploring Directory Contents and Retrieving File Information

+The objective of the code is to explore and print detailed information about the contents of a specified directory (`D://OS_Library`).
+Using `os.scandir`, it retrieves and displays the name, full path, type (file or directory), and symbolic link status of each entry.
+Additionally, it provides file size, last modified time, inode number, and filesystem path representation for each entry.

 ```python
 import os